-In our last post we explored the process the New York Times went through to determine whether the photos Donald Trump posted of Nicolás Maduro were real.
+In our last post, we explored the process the New York Times went through to determine whether the photos Donald Trump posted of Nicolás Maduro were real.
 We dug into how normal people can follow a similar process to check incoming media.
-In this post we’re going to take a look at how various actors took advantage of making synthetic media for “fun and profit”.
-We’ll view this through the lense of the information vacuum around Maduros capture.
+In this post, we’re going to take a look at how various actors have taken advantage of the opportunity to create synthetic media for “fun and profit”.
+We’ll view this through the lens of the information vacuum around Maduro’s capture.

 The “Fun” Part of Synthetic Media for “Fun and Profit”